10 Tips, Hacks, and Tricks for Tasty Plant-Based Cooking

 Refrigerate Coconut Milk for Easy Whipped Cream

-Simple, easy, and decadent, refrigerating a can of coconut milk overnight results in a thick and creamy whipped topping for desserts, waffles, or coffee.
+Simple, easy, and decadent, refrigerating (not freezing) a can of full-fat coconut milk or cream overnight results in a thick and creamy whipped topping for desserts, waffles, or coffee.
+Whip coconut cream (not liquid) with a hand-mixer or stand mixer until light, fluffy peaks form.
 Add some vanilla extract and powdered sugar for some extra flavor and sweetness.

 Freeze Bananas for Nice Cream